The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you are an avid fan of online grocery delivery services, you might be interested in the latest addition to Chase’s family of credit cards: the Instacart Mastercard®.
+Online grocery delivery fans rejoice!
+Chase designed the Instacart Mastercard® with you in mind.
 This co-branded credit card offers one of the highest rates of cash back for specific grocery spending, plus respectable rewards rates for other common spending categories.

 Chase Instacart Mastercard card highlights

-- Rewards rate: 5 percent cash back on Instacart.com and Instacart app purchases with partnered retail brands; 5 percent back on Chase Travel Center purchases; 2 percent back at gas stations, restaurants and on select streaming services; 1 percent back on all other purchases
+- Rewards rate: 5 percent cash back on Instacart.com and Instacart app purchases; 5 percent back on Chase Travel Center purchases; 2 percent back at gas stations, restaurants and on select streaming services; 1 percent back on all other purchases

 - Welcome offer: Get a free year of Instacart+ and a $100 Instacart credit automatically upon approval; membership auto-renews (Terms apply)